-(Profile of the Author: Manu Sasidharan - Am a hardcore petrol head, an auto enthusiast and an amateur designer.
+( (Author's Profile: Manu Sasidharan.
+Am a hardcore petrol head, an auto enthusiast and an amateur designer.
 I have been in close touch with the industry for a long time and am abreast with the action in the automotive sphere.
 Driving is my passion and combined with a love for travelling makes me a nomad by nature.
-On the education front, I have done my Engg in Electical and Electronics from Cochin University and my Management studies from Symbiosis Pune.)
+On the education front, I have done my Engg in Electical and Electronics from Cochin university and my Management studies from Symbiosis Pune.)